 Search our directory

-A crowd of 400--including about 90 kids--crowded into the Chelsea Market for Child magazine's party to celebrate the release of Emeril Lagasse's new kid-friendly cookbook, Emeril's There's a Chef in My Soup!, released by HarperCollins and excerpted in Child's April issue.
+NEW YORK A crowd of 400--including about 90 kids--crowded into the Chelsea Market for Child magazine's party to celebrate the release of Emeril Lagasse's new kid-friendly cookbook, Emeril's There's a Chef in My Soup!, released by HarperCollins and excerpted in Child's April issue.

 Mary Cleaver of the Cleaver Company adapted Lagasse's recipes into hors d'oeuvres-sized portions for the evening, including food stations that served Emeril's First Alphabet Soup and Junior's Jambalaya.
 Passed hors d'oeuvres included such kiddie favorites as egg salad (updated and stuffed into mini pitas and garnished with avocado), cheese quesadillas, and chicken nuggets.
 But the real crowd pleasers--besides the appearance of the master-Bam!-er himself--were the three interactive food stations where enthusiastic kids (and not a few adults) showed off their culinary skills by decorating mini cupcakes, twisting their own soft-baked pretzels and dipping fruit into chocolate fondue.